-The NIA Academic Career Leadership award is suitable for an established researcher who is a leader in his or her research field.
-The award allows the leader both time and some funds to build an area or subfield of research on aging most likely at a particular institution although the funding may also be used to build an area through networked investigators or institutions.
+The NIA Academic Career Leadership award (PAR-21-106) is suitable for an established researcher who is a leader in their research field.
+The award allows the leader both time and some funds to build an area or subfield of research on aging, typically at a particular institution although the funding may also be used to build a research area through networked investigators or institutions.

-In addition to paying 25% to 50% of the Academic Leader’s salary, the funds may be used to provide pilot funding for research by junior faculty, curriculum development in the area of aging being expanded, travel of junior faculty to other sites to learn techniques or to develop collaborations, guest faculty to work with the junior faculty on particular research skills or for any additional activity that helps build the research area at the institution.
+In addition to paying 25% to 50% of the Academic Leader’s salary, the funds may be used to provide pilot funding for research by junior faculty, curriculum development in the area of aging, travel of junior faculty to other sites to learn techniques or to develop collaborations, funding for guest faculty to work with the junior faculty on particular research skills or for any additional activity that helps build the research area at the institution.